 Clicking a row in the list opens the detail page (/gateway/virtual-keys/<vk_id>).
 Four sections, top-to-bottom:

-primary/fallback-1/fallback-2/ …) + credential id.
-Clarifies at-a-glance which provider is in the driver’s seat and what falls back when it errors. - Configuration summary — compact read-only view (no drawer needed) of the runtime config that’s actually in effect:
+primary,fallback-1,fallback-2, …).
+The list is computed from the bound routing policy (or the default policy if none is pinned).
+Clarifies at-a-glance which provider is in the driver’s seat and what falls back when it errors. - Configuration summary: compact read-only view (no drawer needed) of the runtime config that’s actually in effect:

 N pre / M post / K stream_chunk), each clickable to the guardrail config.